mex2meou/collsec/README.md

 >> python soldo.py

 To configure the parameter k of the k-NN algorithm included in the ensemble method modify the file ’soldo/top_neighbors.py’.
 If experiments for various values of k are executed, modify the file 'soldo/soldo.py' to prevent the CA algorithm from running again.

+Note: Approximate execution time on the whole dataset is ~4h per k parameter.

 ## Controlled Data Sharing by Freudiger et al.